-In an intensive five-day course held each summer in Nashville (Hendersonville), Tennessee, students learn about A.C.E.
+This course includes an intensive five-day module held each summer in Nashville (Hendersonville), Tennessee, where students learn about A.C.E.
 School of Tomorrow's philosophy and methodology by hearing, doing, and seeing the system and the curriculum in action.
 They experience A.C.E.'s controlled progress motivated learning from a student's perspective in a Learning Center environment.
 In addition, they are equipped to operate a successful Learning Center in a successful school as they learn the keys essential to school administration through insightful, informative, and practical workshops.
+(Note: Travel and accommodations are required at the student's expense.)